zedapp/zed/README.md

 * Auto-updating preview split for various languages (including markdown and coffeescript).

 Zed runs inside of Chrome and as such does not have free access to your local file system.
-Instead, it communicates via a simple protocol named [WebFS](https://github.com/zefhemel/zed/blob/master/app/manual/webfs.md).
-In the Zed repo, there's two implementations of WebFS, one in PHP, and another in Python.
-They both reside in the `server` directories.
-For accessing a local filesystem, the Python version is recommended.
+Therefore, it communicates via a simple protocol named [WebFS](https://github.com/zefhemel/zed/blob/master/app/manual/webfs.md).
+In the Zed repo, there are two implementations of WebFS: one in PHP, and another in Python.
+They both reside in the `server` directory.
+For accessing a local filesystem, the Python version is easiest to setup.
+Of course, you can also use these to edit files on remote servers.
+Just setup a WebFS servers, create a Zed project and off you go.

 Screenshots
 -----------